Your Ultimate Guide To The Plymouth Rock Chicken Breed + More!

-Barred Rock Egg Production
+Egg Color And Production

-However, in our humble opinion it is best to count on the 200 eggs and hope for closer to 300 eggs as a best-case scenario.
+However, in our humble opinion, it is best to count on the 200 eggs and hope for closer to 300 eggs as a best-case scenario.

 While their size is admirable, the colors of Barred Rock eggs don’t tend to be anything too special.
 Generally, the shells are somewhere between peach, brown, and light brown.